CSsoftwareeng/movie_recommender_system/README.md

 ## User Guide
 [genres]
 - Enter the movie genres you want
-- The genre input can be one or more genres with '|'.
+- You can put multiple genres seperated with '|' -> example : 'Adventure|Comedy'
 - Output is a rating average of all movies in the selected categories.
-- If genres are not selected, this program will terminate.
+- If genres are not passed through as an argument, the program will be forced to exit.
 -----------------------------
 [occupation]
 - Enter the occupation.
 - Only one occupation is allowed.
-- With fewer or more input occupations, this program will terminate.
+- If you don't pass through an occupation as an argument or try to put multiple occupations, the program will be forced to exit.
 -----------------------------
 For user convenience, it supports various cases of input:
 1. Case-insensitive<br/>